pestrela/music/traktor/README.md

 ## Why is Traktor my main DJ system

 Traktor has two major features that other softwares don't have.
-My have built whole workflows around these 2x features.
+And I builtmy whole workflows around these two features:

 * a) Mass-relocate: Traktor finds moved files across folders, and of the filename is changed, fully automatically.
 This is because it identifies files by AUDIO_ID content, not by filename.
 This is crucial to manage music using operating system folders, and not DJ software playlists.